 Durgod Taurus 320 Nebula RGB Mechanical Keyboard

 Equipped with MX Cherry silent red switches, this 87-key keyboard is a sturdy, beautiful RGB keyboard.
 I previously used a 60% Ducky One 2 Mini but wasn’t particularly happy with the size and quality of it.
-The Durgod addresses all of the shortcomings of the Ducky for me and has been a solid daily driver when I’m in PC mode.
+Not to mention the lack of arrow keys 😭.
+The Durgod addresses all of the shortcomings of the Ducky for me and has been a solid daily driver.
 I’ve added a few custom keycaps that I’ve picked up over time but it is otherwise unmodified.

 Logitech G502 LIGHTSPEED